Insurance H-1B Sponsorship Jobs in Alaska

 QUALIFICATIONS

-- Leadership and interpersonal skills.
+- Excellent customer service and communication skills.

-Job Roles in Insurance in Alaska
+H-1B Insurance Job Roles in Alaska

-See all 79+ Insurance Alaska jobs
+See all 50+ Insurance H-1B Jobs in Alaska

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Insurance Alaska roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which insurance companies sponsor H-1B visas in Alaska?

-Premera Blue Cross, which maintains a significant presence in Anchorage, has filed H-1B Labor Condition Applications for professional roles in Alaska.
+Premera Blue Cross, which maintains a significant presence in Anchorage, has filed H-1B visa Labor Condition Applications for professional roles in Alaska.
 National carriers with Alaska offices, including State Farm and Farmers Insurance, have also sponsored H-1B workers.
 Larger multiline carriers are generally more likely to sponsor than small independent agencies, which typically lack the HR infrastructure to manage the petition process.

 Which cities in Alaska have the most insurance H-1B sponsorship jobs?